Madic-/Sway-DE/README.md

 ## Mozilla Firefox and Thunderbird

-Both applications will be started with native wayland support.
+During installation Firefox gets replaced with the AUR package fedora-firefox-wayland-bin, which has better wayland and screensharing through pipewire support.
+Firefox and Mozilla will be started with native wayland support.
 For best performance in Firefox you need to enable the new WebRender.

 ```clean
 about:config --> gfx.webrender.all --> Value: True